Find Affordable College Courses

 129 Yearly Graduations

-The 20th most popular school in the country for homeland security, law enforcement and firefighting majors who are seeking their master's degree is Excelsior College.
+The 20th most popular school in the country for homeland security, law enforcement & firefighting majors who are seeking their master's degree is Excelsior University.
 Roughly 21,900 attend the school each year.
-For the 2020-2021 academic year, 129 master's degrees were handed out to homeland security, law enforcement and firefighting majors at Excelsior College.
-Around 56% of these students were from an underrepresented racial-ethnic group, and 21% were women.
+During the most recent year for which we have data, 129 people received their master's degree in homeland security, law enforcement & firefighting from Excelsior University.
+About 30% of this group were women, and 61% were students from an underrepresented racial-ethnic group.
+Excelsior University homeland security, law enforcement & firefighting graduates who receive their master's degree go on to jobs earning a median salary of $55,010.

 Major Annual Degrees Awarded